Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Data

-For this study, such a dataset of over 500 entity-specific features is acquired from an InsurTech platform, Carpe Data\footnote{https://carpe.io/}.
-These features encompass a comprehensive range of business indicators, including geographic information, enterprise structure, operating status, customer review metrics, publicly disclosed business risk characteristics, classification segment tags, firmographics (e.g., size, revenue, employees), licensing categories, open hours statistics, and minority shareholding information.
-A detailed description of the InsurTech dataset has been provided in a previous paper \citep{Quan15102024}.
+For this study, we acquire a dataset of over 500 entity-specific organizational features from an insurtech platform, Carpe Data.\footnote{https://carpe.io/.} These features encompass a comprehensive range of business indicators, including geographic information, enterprise structure, operating status, customer review metrics, publicly disclosed business risk characteristics, classification segment tags, firmographics (e.g., size, revenue, employees), licensing categories, open hours statistics, and minority shareholding information.
+A detailed description of the insurtech dataset can be found in \citet{Quan15102024}.
 To maintain conciseness, we omit a comprehensive overview here and instead introduce relevant data components as they pertain to our discussion. {Briefly, we provide a category-level summary of the 527 insurtech features we use in this study in Appendix~\ref{app:notationD}, Table~\ref{tab:feature-summary-527}.}

 Notably, this metadata is not derived from internal cyber incident records but from publicly accessible digital and operational attributes of the enterprise.
-Many of these features have not been examined in the cyber risk literature, and we shall later show that some of them significantly impact the cyber risk of a firm, such as several key metrics associated with the firm's customer reviews.
+Many of these features have not been examined in the cyber risk literature, and we shall later show that some of them---such as several key metrics associated with a firm's customer reviews---significantly affect the cyber risk of a firm.

-\subsection{Assembled Data}
+\subsection{Assembled data}

-The final datasets used for both multi-label classification and multi-output regression are constructed through a comprehensive data integration and processing pipeline, incorporating two primary sources: Cyber Incident Data and InsurTech Data.
+The final datasets used for both multilabel classification and multi-output regression are constructed through a comprehensive data integration and processing pipeline, incorporating two primary sources: cyber incident data and insurtech data.

 The cyber incident dataset is first compiled using the data sources described in Section~\ref{subsec:cid} and additional incident records from a proprietary source.
 It includes three features: \textit{COMPANY\_ID} (the unique company identifier), \textit{CASE\_TYPE\_LG} (the type of cyber incident), and \textit{ACCIDENT\_YEAR} (the year the incident occurred, ranging from 1903 to 2018).
-Following the removal of records with missing identifiers or years, and after applying a multi-stage deduplication process, the dataset is reduced to $66,683$ valid entries.
+Following the removal of records with missing identifiers or years, and after applying a multistage deduplication process, the dataset is reduced to $66,215$ valid entries.